Free Credit Score

 Business credit cards are great to use for capital upgrades like new computers.
 Depending on the credit card, business owners can benefit from rewards on that purchase or even gain some cash back.
 However, business credit cards frequently come with much higher interest rates than what you will receive with a line of credit.

-Interest rates on lines of credit are set by the lending company.
+Lending companies set interest rates on lines of credit.
 Lending companies will often establish the interest rate based on your personal credit score and the current state of your business.
 Depending on these factors, the rate on the credit line can be lower than a business credit card if the issuer is not offering promotional introductory rates.
-However, if a lending company deems a business to be a risk, they may set a higher interest rate in order for that business to qualify.
+However, if a lending company believes that a business is a risk, they may set a higher interest rate in order for that business to qualify.

 Before you open a business line of credit, make sure you compare lending companies to ensure that you feel comfortable with the terms they are setting for your credit line.
 Understand the fees they are setting and any additional charges they may be asking you to be responsible to pay.
 This will help you find the most cost efficient line of credit for your business.